Armageddon (Guy Sebastian album): Background and development

 In an interview about Armageddon Sebastian spoke of how much The Memphis Album still influences his music, "I headed across to Memphis and was very inspired by the music scene there.
 I got to work with some people who were instrumental in shaping the careers of artists who heavily influence me.
 Artists like Otis Redding, Sam & Dave and Sam Cooke.
 Being entrenched in that sort of environment really caused me to go 'You know what dude.
 Do what you want to do.
 Do what comes natural to you'."
 Sebastian said it was a turning point for him, adding, "From that Memphis thing a few years ago it's always going to start with me being true to who I want to be and what I enjoy singing."
 Sebastian feels his soul roots remained even when he delved into electro dance music with the single "Who's That Girl" from his previous album, explaining it was an old school Sam Cooke type of melody, with modern lyrics, over a dance track.
 He said, "I had that melody, and I could have gone so many ways with it.
-I could have produced an old-school soul song, but I went towards what you hear on the radio."Armageddon was originally slated for release mid-2012, but it was delayed because Sebastian wanted to be completely happy with it before it was released.
+I could have produced an old-school soul song, but I went towards what you hear on the radio."

+Armageddon was originally slated for release mid-2012, but it was delayed because Sebastian wanted to be completely happy with it before it was released.
 He said, "It's the longest I have spent with an album but I'm not rushing it for a TV performance or anything.
-It will happen when it's ready".Cashin.
-Miranda (7 September 2012).
-Guy Sebastian reaches new high notes.
-Daily Mercury.
-Archived from the original on 8 October 2012.
+It will happen when it's ready".
 He explained he had approached Armageddon in a different way than his previous albums, "I haven't sat down to write an album, I've just been writing whatever I feel.
 I'm still learning what defines me as an artist.
 There's stuff in there that radio won't touch but it needs to be there and I think it lifts the album. [...]
 I've done most of it myself and I've really taken my time."
 While the album has the upbeat happy music and love songs he is known for, Sebastian said becoming a father earlier in the year brought new awareness, and he started analysing the world his son would grow up in.
 He explained it gave him a broader perspective, and while he had always taken notice of the state of world affairs, he had never written about it in song before.
 Because of this he said the album has more light and shade, "there's definitely moments where it has a bit more depth to it -- it's not just 'I love you, do you love me too?'
 Obviously there's some love songs in there, but there's also a bit more commentary on the world that my little boy (Hudson) is going to inherit."
 When asked to give five words that could describe the album Sebastian used the words "dark", "reflective", "happy", "appreciative" and "anxious".